ivanperez-keera/haskanoid/README.md

 $ ./dist/build/haskanoid/haskanoid
 ```

-To run it with the wiimote, you need to run the program with the special
+To play it with the wiimote, you need to run the program with the special
 arguments +RTS -V0.
 See http://github.com/ivanperez-keera/hcwiid for an
 explanation.